codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

 ### App Store Connect

 Codemagic enables you to automatically publish your iOS or macOS app to [App Store Connect](https://appstoreconnect.apple.com/) for beta testing with [TestFlight](https://developer.apple.com/testflight/) or distributing the app to users via App Store.
-Codemagic uses the App Store Connect API key for authenticating communication with Apple's services.
+Codemagic uses **App Store Connect API key** for authenticating communication with Apple's services.
 You can read more about generating an API key from Apple's [documentation page](https://developer.apple.com/documentation/appstoreconnectapi/creating_api_keys_for_app_store_connect_api).

 Please note that
 1. for App Store Connect publishing the provided key needs to have [App Manager permission](https://help.apple.com/app-store-connect/#/deve5f9a89d7),